HackerUSA-CE/group-project/readme.md

 Contributed to by Teresita Birkestrand
 Wednesday

-Contributed to by Jane Doe, Code Ninja
+Contributed to by Teresita Birkestrand, Code Ninja